Hariharan76/ERPnext_V15installiation/README.md

     wkhtmltopdf (version 0.12.5 with patched qt)

 #### Python 3.10 & pip 20+
-The following command installs both the latest version of python 3 and pip
+Use the following command to install the latest version of python 3

     sudo apt-get install python3

+Then run the following to install the latest version of pip

+    sudo apt install python3-pip

 #### Node.js 18
 To install node.js we first install nvm